Bayesian variance change point detection with credible sets: Introduction

-In a way, our proposal targets both issues as we provide a Bayesian variance change point detection method that comes with some theoretical guarantees, and gives inference in linear time without requiring MCMC.
-These features are important for the application in organ procurement, but are mostly essential for the wider applicability of our method in modern applications requiring variance change point detection with uncertainty quantification.
+In a way, our proposal targets both issues as we provide a Bayesian variance change point detection method that comes with theoretical guarantees, and gives inference in linear time without requiring MCMC.
+These features are essential for the applicability of our method in modern applications requiring detection of change points with uncertainty quantification.